 6. M.A.
 Public A Pass in Bachelor's Degree in any subject including the Administration Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
 7. M.Com.
 A pass in B.Com. or B.B.A. or B.A.
 Corporate Secretaryship or B.B.M. or B.Com.
 Co-operation or B.A.(Co-operation) or B.A.
 (Bank Management) or any other examination accepted by the Syndicate as equivalent thereto.
 8. M.Com.
 A pass in B.Com./B.B.A./B.A.(Cooperation) Degree in any Cooperative subject including the Professional Courses of this University Management or an examination of any other University accepted by the Syndicate as equivalent thereto.
 9. M.Com.
 A pass in B.Com./B.B.A./B.A.(Cooperation) Degree in any Computer subject including the Professional Courses of this University Applications or an examination of any other University accepted by the Syndicate as equivalent thereto.
 10. M.S.W.
 A pass in Bachelor's Degree in any subject including the Professional courses of this University or an examination of any other university accepted by the Syndicate as equivalent thereto.
 11. M.B.A.
-A pass in Bachelor's Degree of minimum 3 years duration in any discipline and obtained atleast 50% (45% in the case of candidates belonging to reserved category) in the qualifying 12.
+A pass in Bachelor's Degree of minimum 3 years duration in any discipline and obtained atleast 50% (45% in the case of candidates belonging to reserved category) in the qualifying dagree examination 12.
 M.Sc. degree examination.
 A pass in B.Sc.
 Mathematics.
 12. Mathematics A pass in D.Sc.
-Manemates.
+Manchanes.
 13. M.Sc.
 Statistics A pass in B.Sc.
-Statistics or a passin the B.Sc.
+Statistics or a pass in the B.Sc.
 Mathematics / 15.
-Wilde.
-Statistics B.Sc.
+Wilder Statistics B.Sc.
 Computer Science Degree examination with atleast one course in Statistics.
 14. M.Sc.
 Physics A pass in B.Sc.
-Physics with Mathematics as an allied 17.
-WI.SC.
-I Hysics subject.
+Physics with Mathematics as an allied 1 11.50.11195105 subject.
 15. M.Sc.
-Chemistry 5 15.
-Wi.se.
-Chemisu y A pass in B.Sc.
+Chemistry A pass in B.Sc.
 Chemistry, B.Sc.
 Applied Chemistry or B.Sc.
-Industrial Chemistry.
+15. Wilde.
+Chemistry Industrial Chemistry.
 16. M.Sc.
 Botany A pass in B.Sc.
 (Botany) or B.Sc.
-(Plant Biology / Plant Biotechnology).
+(Plant Biology / Plant 10.
+M.Se.
+Dotaily Biotechnology).
 17. M.Sc.
+Zoology 17.
+Wi.Se.
 Zoology A pass in B.Sc.
 (Zoology) with Botany and Chemistry as allied subjects (or) B.Sc.
 (Hons.) with Zoology, Botany and Chemistry as subjects.
 18. M.Sc.
 Geology A pass in B.Sc.
-Geology r
+Geology 1 00/

 19. M.Sc.
 A pass in B.Sc.
 Biochemistry/Biotechnology / Microbiology/ Biochemistry Chemistry / Botany / Zoology.
 20. M.Sc.
 A pass in B.Sc.
-Biotechnology/Biochemistry / Microbiology Biotechnology Botany/Zoology.
+Biotechnology/Biochemistry / Microbiology/ Biotechnology Botany/Zoology.
 21. M.Sc.
 A pass in B.Sc.
 Microbiology / Biotechnology / Zoology and Microbiology B.Sc.
 Botany / Chemistry / Biochemistry / Physics with any one allied subjects of Microbiology / Zoology / Botany.
 22. M.C.A.
 A pass in a recognized Bachelor's degree of minimum 3 years duration in BCA, B.Sc.
-(Information Technology Computer Science), Computer Science and Engineering o equivalent and obtained atleast 50% (45% in case of candidates belonging to reserved category) in the qualifying degree examination.
-Mode of Selection: Online Applitication through TANCET.
+(Information Technology / Computer Science), B.E.
+(Computer Science and Engineering) or equivalent and obtained atleast 50% (45% in case of candidates belonging to reserved category) in the qualifying degree examination.
+Mode of Selection: As per the norms of TANCET.
 23. M.Sc.
 Computer A pass in B.Sc.
 Computer Science / B.Sc.
 Information Science Technology/B.Sc.
 Software Development/B.Sc.
 Software Engg. / B.C.A. or an examination accepted by the Syndicate as equivalent thereto.
 24. M.Sc.
 A pass in B.Sc.
 Computer Science / B.Sc.
 Information Information Technology/B.Sc.
 Software Development/B.Sc.
 Software Technology Engg. / B.C.A. or an examination accepted by the Syndicate as equivalent thereto.